2013 Bangladesh Premier League final

-The 2013 Bangladesh Premier League Final was a day/night Twenty20 cricket match played between the Dhaka Gladiators and the Chittagong on 19 February 2013 at the Sher-e-Bangla National Cricket Stadium, Dhaka to determine the winner of the 2013 Bangladesh Premier League, second season of a professional Twenty20 cricket league in Bangladesh.
+The 2013 Bangladesh Premier League Final was a day/night Twenty20 cricket match played between the Dhaka Gladiators and the Chittagong Kings on 19 February 2013 at the Sher-e-Bangla National Cricket Stadium, Dhaka to determine the winner of the 2013 Bangladesh Premier League, second season of a professional Twenty20 cricket league in Bangladesh.
 It ended as the Gladiators defeated the Kings by 43 runs.
 It was the second consecutive final and title for the Gladiators.

 The Gladiators, captained by Mashrafe Mortaza, topped the group stage table, whereas the Kings, led by Mahmudullah, stood at the third position.

 The total attendance of the match was 25350 (Reference from BCB).Winning the toss, Kings' captain Mahmudullah opted to field first.
 The Gladiators scored 172 runs in 20 overs with a loss of 9 wickets.
 Batting at number 3, Wicket-keeper Anamul Haque top scored for the Gladiators with 58 runs.
 Shakib Al Hasan scored 41 for Gladiators.
 Kings' bowler Rubel Hossain took four wickets for 44 runs.
 The Kings failed to build a good opening partnership when their opener Shehan Jayasuriya got out at 26.
 After this there was no big partnerships expect the 37 runs partnership at 6th wicket which was their highest.
 However, the other opener Jason Roy and skipper Mahmudullah scored 40 and 44 respectively to get to the target.
 But lack of good partnerships and contributions the Kings' innings ended as 129 all-out.
 Gladiators won the match by 43 runs and earned the 2013 Bangladesh Premier League title.
 Mosharraf Hossain of Gladiators was named the man of the match for his three wickets for 26 runs in bowling.